geographiclib/geographiclib-js/README.md

-# Geodesic routines from GeographicLib
+# JavaScript implementation of the geodesic routines in GeographicLib

 This library is a JavaScript implementation of the geodesic routines from [GeographicLib](https://geographiclib.sourceforge.io).
 This solves the